monikamarr/ai201-project3-takemeter/README.md

 ## Training Setup

+* Model: DistilBERT
-* 3 training epochs
+* Epochs: 3
-* Learning rate: 2e-5
+* Learning Rate: 2e-5
-* Batch size: 16
+* Batch Size: 16
-* Weight decay: 0.01
+* Weight Decay: 0.01
 * Stratified train/validation/test split

 ## Hyperparameter Decision

-I kept the default learning rate of 2e-5 because it is commonly used for BERT-family fine-tuning and provides stable training on small datasets.
+I selected a learning rate of 2e-5 because it is commonly used for fine-tuning BERT-family models and tends to provide stable training performance on smaller datasets.

-I also used three epochs because the dataset contains only 233 examples and additional epochs could increase the risk of overfitting.
+I used three training epochs because the dataset contains only 233 examples.
+Training longer could increase the risk of overfitting.

 ---